Mrchipz1/project/README.md

 # project
 Ensuring integrity in e-voting
-# Building an E-voting platform that voters and candidate will be confident in
+# Building an E-voting platform that voters and candidate will be 100% confident in.